whyh/DatastoreODM/README.md

 # DatastoreODM
-### Simple ODM for Cloud Firestore in Datastore mode
+### Async ODM for Cloud Firestore in Datastore mode

 Created to ease usage of the official client by structuring data with Django-like constructor